hiveot/hub/docs/README-TD.md

 ### How to handle events, actions and properties with the same name?

-Sometimes the same property ID applies to an event and action.
-How should the agent create the TD to handle this?
+In HiveOT, action output and property changes result in an event with the action or property name.
+This is not part of the WoT standard but the way HiveOT notifies of these changes.
+These events are not described in the events section of the TD but in the action affordance and property affordances.

+A property affordance with the same name (key) as an action affordance represents the current output state of that action.
+Its dataschema is typically identical to the dataschema of the action output, if defined.

+If an action affordance does not contain an output dataschema, and a property affordance with the same name is defined, then the property affordance is considered to be the output schema, and action events will be sent using the property affordance dataschema.

-For example, the onoff switch for controlling a light has a property with the current state, an event when the state changes and an action to request setting the new state.
-Perhaps even a writable property for controlling the state through configuration.
+For example, an on/off switch for controlling a light is defined in its TD as a property with the current state, and an action to request setting the new state.
+No event needs to be defined as the action or property affordance are the implied event definition.

-This can work seamlessly without conflict.
-A property, event and action affordance is defined all with the same ID, each in their respective map in the TD document.
-When an action request is received, the action affordance is used for constructing and validating the request.
-After the request is accepted and the device changes state, the corresponding property is updated and an event with the ID is published.
-If both a property and an event exist with the same name then two events are sent, one with the event ID and the second being the 'properties' event.
-Not that the properties event can be delayed to gather multiple successive changes.

-The main criteria is that the ID used in the property, event, and action map refers to the same internal state of the device.
+The main criteria is that the name used in the property, event, and action map refers to the same internal state of the device.
 If they differ then a different ID should be used.

 For example, a media player has a property of @type 'ht:prop:media:muted'.
 This can be used directly as a property ID.
 When the device internal muted state changes to true, an event with the id 'ht:prop:media:muted' is published.
 However, the action to mute the player would use a different ID: "ht:action:media:mute", since the action is only a request and does not represent the state of the device.
 If accepted the event will confirm the request.